Tractable $n$-Metrics for Multiple Graphs: -metrics for multi-graph alignment

-where we used $d(A_1,A_1)=0$ in the equality.
-The last inequality follows from Definition~\ref{def6}, and completes the proof. \end{proof} For example, the Fermat distance function induced by an SB-distance function with one $D_i$ per pair $(A_i,B)$~is Despite its simplicity, the above optimization problem is not easy to solve in general, {even when} it is a continuous smooth optimization problem.
+For example, the Fermat distance function induced by an SB-distance function with a distance matrix $D=0$~is Despite its simplicity, the above optimization problem is not easy to solve in general, {even when} it is a continuous smooth optimization problem.
 For example, if~$\mathcal{P}$ is the set of doubly stochastic matrices, $B$ is the set of real matrices with entries in $[0,1]$, and $\vvvert \cdot \vvvert$ is the Frobenius norm, the problem is non-convex due to the product $PB$ that appears in the objective function.
 The potential complexity of computing $d_F$ motivates the following alternative definition.